SoftwareAG/sagdevops-templates/templates/sag-cc-layer-defs/README.md

 # Command Central Layer Type Definitions

-Creates configuration instances of layer type definitions that you use when defining layers in a Software AG product stack.
+Creates configuration instances of layer type definitions for default templates that you use when defining layers in a Software AG product stack.

 ## Requirements